Ivanka Trump used personal email for government business

 Ms. Trump used the account to send hundreds of emails about official government business last year, according to a report in The Washington Post that cited “people familiar with a White House examination of her correspondence.”

-The anonymous sourcing was effectively confirmed though by statements Ms. Trump’s lawyers made to the Post that downplayed and explained, but did not deny, that Ms. Trump discussed or relayed official White House business on the account.
+The anonymous sourcing was effectively confirmed though by statements Ms. Trump’s lawyers made that downplayed and explained, but did not deny, that Ms. Trump discussed or relayed official White House business on the account.

 According to the Post, the emails, which used a domain Ms. Trump shares with husband Jared Kushner, were discovered last fall by White House ethics officials in a public-records lawsuit that required a review of emails involving five Cabinet agencies.